We prepare students for the unknown

-Two incredible campus resources are the Materials Library and the Material Reuse Center.
-Organized by material type, CCA’s extensive collection in the Materials Library includes information about each item’s composition, properties, industrial application, and manufacturer.
+The Materials Library is an incredible campus resource for research and investigation.
+Organized by material type, CCA’s extensive materials collection includes information about each item’s composition, properties, industrial application, and manufacturer.
 The collection has a particular focus on smart, sustainable, and emerging technologies in current building and design markets.

 CCA has media centers on our San Francisco and Oakland campuses with professional quality audio, photography, and video equipment available for checkout.
 Students can use a variety of DSLR and point-and-shoot (compact) cameras, GoPros for capturing 360-degree footage, lenses, tripods, camera mounts, lighting kits, and more.
 For work that requires video and audio, students can check out a variety of recorders and microphones, state-of-the-art Canon video cameras, and more.